Amazon Transcribe can now automatically redact personally identifiable data

-Amazon is adding a new privacy-focused feature to its business transcription service, one that automatically redacts personally identifiable information (PII) such as names, social security numbers, and credit card credentials.
+Amazon is adding a new privacy-focused feature to its business transcription service, one that automatically redacts personally identifiable information (PII), such as names, social security numbers, and credit card credentials.

-Amazon Transcribe constitutes part of Amazon’s AWS cloud unit and was launched into general availability back in 2018.
-In a nutshell, Transcribe is an automatic speech recognition (ASR) service that enables enterprise customers to convert speech into text — this can help make audio content searchable from a database, for example.
-Contact centers can also use it to mine call data for insights and sentiment analysis.
+Amazon Transcribe is part of Amazon’s AWS cloud unit and was launched in general availability in 2018.
+An automatic speech recognition (ASR) service, Transcribe enables enterprise customers to convert speech into text, which can help make audio content searchable from a database, for example.
+Contact centers can also use the tool to mine call data for insights and sentiment analysis.
 However, privacy issues have cast a spotlight on how technology companies store and manage consumers’ data.

 Privacy

-The problem Amazon is looking to solve has to do with minimizing access to sensitive information.
-Text-to-speech services can be used to search for keywords and sentiment at a later date, but phone calls often feature significant private data that may also be transcribed by Amazon and stored in a searchable database — even if that information is not necessary for analysis purposes.
-There are also a growing number of regulations around the world designed to protect consumer data — including the recently implemented California Consumer Privacy Act (CCPA) and Europe’s General Data Protection Regulation (GDPR).
+Text-to-speech services can be used to search for keywords and sentiment at a later date, but phone calls often feature significant private data that may be transcribed by Amazon and stored in a searchable database — even if that information is not necessary for analysis.
+Meanwhile, regulations are springing up around the world to protect consumer data — including the recently implemented California Consumer Privacy Act (CCPA) and Europe’s General Data Protection Regulation (GDPR).

 Against this backdrop, Amazon Transcribe will now enable companies to automatically redact personal data, including credit/debit card numbers, expiration dates, CVV codes, PINs, social security numbers, bank account numbers, customer names, email addresses, phone numbers, and postal addresses.
 It’s worth noting that Google Cloud Platform offers a data loss prevention API that could be used in conjunction with its speech-to-text service to identify and redact sensitive data.
 But building automated redaction directly into Amazon Transcribe should make the process a lot easier to implement.